sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

                 been better than Doom
     * Intellivision video game console
         * Video games basically killed my budding career in programming
+    * I took some special course in electronics offered by my junior high school
+        * there were only 3 of us enrolled
+        * learned a little bout digital electronics and boolean math
+        * project was to build an arcade video game from parts
+            * I don't think we ever finished it
+        * helped spark my interests further in electronic hardware
 * 1984
     * My sister and brother-in-law had an original Macintosh computer
         * Didn't have much need for it but was absolutely fascinated by it and spent